dougeby/IntuneDocs/intune/certificates-s-mime-encryption-sign.md

 It's recommended that email encryption certificates aren't created in Intune.
 While Intune supports issuing PKCS certificates that support encryption, Intune creates a unique certificate per device.
 A unique certificate per device isn't ideal for an S/MIME encryption scenario where the encryption certificate should be shared across all the user's devices.

 To deploy S/MIME certificates using Intune, you must import all of a user's encryption certificates to Intune.
-Intune then deploys all of those certificates to each device a user enrolls.
+Intune then deploys all of those certificates to each device that a user enrolls.
 To import certificates into Intune, use the [PowerShell cmdlets in GitHub](https://github.com/Microsoft/Intune-Resource-Access).

 To deploy a PKCS certificate imported in Intune used for email encryption, follow the steps in [Configure and use PKCS certificates with Intune](certficates-pfx-configure.md).
 These steps include: